githubixx/ansible-role-docker/README.md

 docker_bin_dir: "/usr/local/bin"

 # Settings for "dockerd" daemon.
 Will be provided as paramter to "dockerd" in
 # systemd service file for Docker.
+This settings are used to work out of the
+# box with Kubernetes and Flannel network overlay.
+If you don't need this
+# and just want to use "default" Docker networking see below (`dockerd_settings_user`
+# variable):
 dockerd_settings:
   "host": "unix:///var/run/docker.sock"
   "log-level": "error"